MichaIng/DietPi-Docs/docs/software/cloud.md

     - Click `Save`.
     - Restart service with `systemctl restart urbackupsrv`.

+        ???+ note "Backup storage location directory and access rights" It is necessary that the backup directory exists, UrBackup does not create the directory you set within the Backup Storage Path value.
+            Additionally, the access rights resp. ownership needs to be set appropriately.
+It can be achieved via

+            ```sh
+            mkdir </path/to/backup/storage>
+            chmod -R urbackup:urbackup </path/to/backup/storage>
+            ```

+    Additionally, the location of the `tmp` directory should also be changed in accordance to the backup storage location.
+    Unfortunately, this location cannot be changed via the web interface, it has to be set manually in the configuration file, e.g. via

+    ```sh
+    nano /etc/default/urbackupsrv
+    ```

+    The relevant entry is `DAEMON_TMPDIR`:

+    ```
+    #Temporary file directory
+    # -- this may get very large depending on the advanced settings
+    DAEMON_TMPDIR='/mnt/dietpi_userdata/urbackup/tmp'
+    ```

 === "Download the client"

     Install the appropriate client on the systems you wish to backup from <https://www.urbackup.org/download.html#client_windows>.
+    Remark: For Windows 7 (outdated), the [client version 2.4.11](https://www.urbackup.org/downloads/Client/2.4.11/) has to be used.

 ***
 Website: <https://www.urbackup.org/index.html>